Had3r/za-Szklem-Foto/README.md

   - The gallery page contains dozens of photos and their number will grow, so I needed a way to present the data in user-friendly ways.
 For this purpose, I created my own infinite scroll.
 It is also optimized for touch screens.
 So I added event listeners for `touchend` and `resize` (to handle situations where someone resizes their browser).

-#### Short info about testing - Jest + Enzyme
+## Short info about testing with Jest + Enzyme

 At the beginning of writing tests I broken components into two parts: a pure component without any queries (pure because its return value is entirely dependent on the props passed to it) and a surrounding component that only handles the query.
 Then I tested only pure components.
 However renaming components, replacing Gatsby fragments, creating graphql query mockups was really confusing.

-Fortunately I found `gatsby-plugin-testing`.
+Fortunately I found <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-testing/?=gatsby-plugin-te">gatsby-plugin-testing</a>.
 This plugin stores query data when we build a project.

 During `gatsby build` or `gatsby develop` command, we can see